Ridge Meadows Recycling Society

-2012 – 2013 BOARD OF DIRECTORS
+2017 – 2018 BOARD OF DIRECTORS

-Carol Botting has lived in Maple Ridge since 1974.
+Carol Botting – Past President has lived in Maple Ridge since 1974.
 Carol taught ESL at Westview Secondary until her retirement in 2006.
 Carol is married to Doug and they have three daughters.
 Carol’s family have always been keen recyclers and composters with only 4 trips a year to the garbage transfer station.
 Carol has served on the board for almost 10 years.

-Bill Elder (Treasurer) has resided in Maple Ridge since 1972, and taught school with the local district until his retirement in 2002.
+Bill Elder has resided in Maple Ridge since 1972, and taught school with the local district until his retirement in 2002.
 He has a keen interest in improving the environment and has been a member of the Recycling Society for over 15 years.

 Candace Gordon is a founding member of RMRS.
 She has maintained a passionate interest in and commitment to the environment.
 In 1981, she wrote the Society’s constitution, and has served as President, Past President and Treasurer.
 She has also served 12 years on Maple Ridge Municipal Council.
 During that time she continued as a member and volunteer for the Recycling Society.
 In April, 2012, she was honored as Maple Ridge Community Foundation‘s 2012 Citizen of the Year.

-Jon Harris (President) has lived in Maple Ridge all of his life.
+Jon Harris has lived in Maple Ridge all of his life.
 Jon is a notary public and has served 12 years on Maple Ridge Council, 3 of them as the Council Liaison to the Recycling Society.
 Jon has lived on his 5 acres for almost a half century, trying to look after it in an environmentally safe way.
-He enjoys his hazelnut orchard and boating in his spare time.
+He enjoys his hazelnut orchard and boating in his spare time

-Sandy Sigmund lives in Maple Ridge and is the Vice President & Chief Marketing Officer of Encorp Pacific Canada.
-She has been a senior manager with Encorp since its inception in 1995 and for the past 18 years has lead the steward’s Marketing, Communications and program development efforts.
-Prior to Encorp, her career included managing retail toy stores as well as managing sales and merchandising as the Marketing Manager for a National Toy Retailer.
+Sandy Sigmund has lived in in Maple Ridge for the past 23 years.
+She is the Vice President & Chief Marketing Officer of Encorp Pacific Canada where she has been a senior executive since its inception in 1995.
+For the past 22 years she has lead the steward’s marketing, communications and program development efforts.
+Prior to Encorp, her career included managing retail toy stores across Canada as well as managing sales and merchandising as the Marketing Manager for a national retailer.
 Sandy is a BCIT graduate in marketing and business administration, and also holds a certification from the Institute of Corporate Directors, UBC in Governance for Directors of Not-for-Profit Organizations .
-She became a member of the RCBC board in 2010 and serves on the governance and policy committees.
-Sandy also sits on the Board of Directors of the Burnaby Board of Trade, serving as Chair of the membership committee and sits on the Environmental Sustainability Committee.
+She became a member of the Recycling Council of British Columbia (RCBC) board in 2010 and served on the governance and policy committees.
+Sandy also sat as a director of the Burnaby Board of Trade, where she served as Chair of the membership committee and sat on the Environmental Sustainability Committee.